ckuelker/quick-guide-en-us/DevOps/Fs/sparse.md

 ## Resize A File System

-Resizing a file system is a delicate matter.
-As a matter of fact the way to resize a file system depends on the file system and its tools.
-Just to see how it is done in this section should not let you assume that it is done similar to a different file system.
-Also be warned, resizing a used file system __is risky__ and data loss may occur.
+Resizing a file system is a tricky business.
+In fact, the way to resize a filesystem depends on the filesystem and its tools.
+Just to see how it is done in this section should not make you assume it is done similarly on another file system.
+Also be warned, resizing a used filesystem is __risky__ and data loss can occur.
 Better make a validated backup before trying to resize a partition.

 While a sparse file containing `riserfs` can (and should?) be resized while it is __not__ mounted.
-A `XFS` can only be resized while it __is__ mounted.
+An `XFS` can only be resized while it is __mounted__.

 | Action             |  XFS        | ReiserFS    |
 | ------------------ | ----------- | ----------- |